 15. Create scheduled posts

 It is vital to focus on consistency when keeping an Instagram audience engaged, but life can be hectic and it can be all-too easy to miss important posting opportunities.
 To help you to maintain your consistency no matter what else is going on, consider using a social media management app or the built-in post scheduling tools found in Facebook and Instagram.
-(By the way, Home ASAP is releasing an automatic Instagram posting service for real estate in Fall 2021!)
+Services like Page Engage for Instagram work great for creating a consistent baseline of content you can build on.

 16. Always use real estate hashtags